Elixir’s interactive shell.

 IEx to be your largest screen size and it should always take up the

 Number of expressions and their results to keep in the history.
 The value is an integer.
 When it is negative, the history is unlimited.

 This is an option determining the prompt displayed to the user when awaiting input.

-The value is a keyword list.
-Two prompt types:
+The value is a keyword list with two possible keys representing prompt types:

 :default_prompt- used when

 The following values in the prompt string will be replaced appropriately:

 You can invoke this function directly when you are not able to invoke

 IEx.pry/1 as a macro.
 This function expects the binding (from